facelessuser/sublime-markdown-popups/docs/api.md

 ## Styling

 Popups and phantoms are styled with CSS that is fed through the Jinja2 template engine.
 A default CSS is provided that styles commonly used elements.
 Plugins can provide CSS to add additional styling for plugin specific purposes.
-See [CSS Styling](./styling.md) for more info on using the template engine and general styling info.
+See [CSS Styling](./styling.md) to learn more about the template engine and general styling info.

-Plugin developers should avoid overriding the style of existing base classes and elements with plugin injection, but they should use custom plugin classes so that only the specific special elements that must be handled uniquely for the plugin get targeted.
-You should use very unique class names (preferably with the plugin's name as part of the class).
-This way a user can target and override your class styling if desired.
-There are a couple of ways to approach this.

-- It is advised to use the `wrapper_class` option of the `show_popup`, `update_popup`, and `add_phantom` commands to wrap your content in a div with the provided class.
-That way the developer can provide CSS to style their specific elements via `#!css .mdpopups .myplugin-wrapper .myclass {}` or simply `#!css .myplugin-wrapper .myclass {}`.
-This is one of the easiest ways.
+It is advised to use the `wrapper_class` option of the `show_popup`, `update_popup`, and `add_phantom` commands to wrap your plugin content in a div with a unique, plugin specific class.
+This way plugins can inject CSS to style their specific elements via `#!css .mdpopups .myplugin-wrapper .myclass {}` or simply `#!css .myplugin-wrapper .myclass {}`.

-- To add classes to inline and some block markdown elements you can use the Python Markdown [attr_list extension syntax](https://pythonhosted.org/Markdown/extensions/attr_list.html).
-This will work on inline elements and a number of block elements (though sometimes it can be difficult to target certain kinds of block elements).
-If all else fails, you can insert raw HTML into your markdown and apply classes directly to the element.
+Also check out the included Python Markdown [attr_list extension syntax](https://pythonhosted.org/Markdown/extensions/attr_list.html).
+This is a good extension for applying classes directly to elements within Markdown format.
+Sometimes it can be difficult to target certain kinds of block elements, so if all else fails, you can insert raw HTML for specific elements into your Markdown and apply classes directly to them.

 ## API Usage